 ART 5750 Study Abroad - Berlin Sommerakademie

 This seminar explores the international contemporary art center, Berlin, through artist studio and museum visits and discussions with curators and scholars.
 This course offers a unique context to explore various modes of cultural production in relation to the material, social and political conditions of the city.
 Berlin's memorial sites that bore witness to the city's traumatic past during the Third Reich and Cold War division as well as its global presence further provide the opportunity to examine context-driven work.
-The seminar meets seven or eight times prior to departure and over the course of approximately one month in Berlin and Venice, where the program culminates at the Biennale
+The course meets a few times in May prior to departure, and it meets in Berlin for approximately one month.

 Credit 3 units.
 EN: H